Vicky Mould (MNCS Acc) - Bereavement Counsellor and Therapist within Hampshire

 61 The Avenue

 Welcome, I am Vicky, and thank you so much for coming to my profile.
-If you are seeking counselling for the first time, or coming back to it, I trust the following information will inform you about me.
+If you are seeking counselling for the first time, or coming back to it, I trust the following information will inform you about me and what I offer.

 I have experienced counselling myself, and I can honestly say that it enhanced my life.
 It has also given me a real sense of what it is like to be 'the client' in counselling.
 My experience of counselling, along with my interest in people and personal growth, are just a few reasons why I decided to train as a Counsellor.

-I am the founder and owner of Azalea Counselling, and I am a private Counsellor for young people and adults.
-I provide Person-Centred Counselling within Eastleigh and Southampton, and via Skype if this is better-suited to your personal circumstances.
+I am the founder and owner of Azalea Counselling and I am a private Counsellor for young people and adults.
+I provide person-centred counselling within Eastleigh and Southampton, and via Skype if this is more convenient for you, or better-suited to your needs.

 Counselling offers time and space just for you, and when you feel unhappy or unfulfilled in life, stuck, confused, anxious, depressed or in crisis.
 It offers a safe place where you can be yourself, talk freely, and make life choices and changes you want to make.